jessegrosjean/birch-outline/doc/contributing.md

 # Contributing

 My goal is to make it easy to work with TaskPaper files.
 My large goal is to provide a good outliner runtime that can be used in many projects.
-Any help or suggestions is appriciated.
+Any help or suggestions is appreciated.

 ## Build Process